frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/rosify-python-scripts.md

 print(utils.__file__)
 ```

-## Exercise: ROSify a Dynamixel script
+# Exercise: ROSify a Dynamixel script

 Let's ROSify a Dynamixel script.
+Our end goal at this step is to make a ROS node that subscribes to a simple user command in terms of a single joint command topic and controls the respective Dynamixel motor.

+## CustomDXL class

 To make things easier, I am going to create a custom Dynamixel class.
+Here is the dummy version just to remember creating custom classes in Python:

 /home/rocotics/adatools/custom_dxl/CustomDXL.py